DevCycleHQ/devcycle-docs/docs/best-practices/migration.md

 ### Step 1.
 Abstract Evaluations

 Instead of directly calling a specific Provider throughout your code, abstract flag evaluations using OpenFeature.
-This abstraction makes future migrations easier between providers, or utilizing multiple providers.
+This abstraction makes future migrations between providers easier, and enables the use of multiple providers at the same time.

 ```tsx
 const myFlagProvider = new MyFlagProvider()